IbrahimIbrahim-O/KYCProcessor/README.md

-Here’s a sample README for your KYC (Know Your Customer) project in Git.
-You can customize it as needed for your specific implementation:

----

 # KYC (Know Your Customer) Application

 This project is a KYC (Know Your Customer) system used for KYC form submission, confirmation, rejection and user crediting, allowing administrators to process KYC requests. it supports verifying and managing user identities.